airbnb/HorizonCalendar/Docs/TECHNICAL_DETAILS.md

 #### Creating and reusing views

-Using the `LayoutItemTypeEnumerator` and `FrameProvider`, the `VisibleItemsProvider` is able to return a `Set<VisibleCalendarItem>`.
+Using the `LayoutItemTypeEnumerator` and `FrameProvider`, the `VisibleItemsProvider` is able to return a `Set<VisibleItem>`.
 This set represents everything that's currently visible.

 `CalendarView` uses this set, along with the previous set of visible items, to determine which parts have changed.
 The difference between these two sets is used to create new views when necessary, or reuse existing views that have been scrolled off screen and can be repurposed.
 This process is very similar to `UICollectionView`'s view reuse, and the bulk of the logic is contained in `ItemViewReuseManager`.